 The Songs That Made Me concert at The Tivoli in Brisbane will bring together some of Australia’s finest female singer-songwriters to share stories of their influences and artistic journeys, and the landmark songs that have sound-tracked their lives.

-This special concert will feature Deborah Conway, Clare Bowditch, Hannah Macklin, an all-female rhythm section, Queensland choir Cheep Trill, regional mentors & musicians Megan Sarmardin, Kristin Berardi and Hayley Marsten, and special guest Katie Noonan.
+This special concert will feature Deborah Conway, Clare Bowditch, Hannah Macklin, an all-female rhythm section, Queensland choir Cheep Trill, regional mentors & musicians Megan Sarmardin, Kristin Berardi and Hayley Marsten.
 Don’t miss this fantastic line-up – book now!

 The concert forms part of QMF’s larger Songs That Made Me program which involves a unique mentorship and performance experience for a selected group of emerging female singer-songwriters from Mount Isa, Mackay and Gladstone.
-For more information, and to apply for the regional mentorship program, click here.
+For more informationabout the regional mentorship program and concerts in Mackay, Mount Isa and Gladstone, click here.

 ABOUT THE ARTISTS